lsk21kr/colouring-brush-datapack/Readme.md

 * Stone brick walls

 ### Decolouring
 Hold a brush in mainhand, water bottle or water bucket in offhand, and use the brush on following blocks.
-Be careful as you use opposite hand to hold brush when in right-handed mode.
+Be careful as you use opposite hand to hold brush when in right-handed mode. (*optional)
 * Candles
+* Cobblestone-related blocks
 * Glasses
 * Sand-related blocks
 * Shulker boxes
 * Stained glasses
+* Stone-brick-related blocks
 * Terracotta

 ### Balancing Options